Give through Access ACS

 Our women's book club meets the third Tuesday of the month at 7 pm in the Fireside Gallery.
 All women are welcome.
 Just read and come!

-June 18: Hidden Power by Kati Marton
+June 18: Hidden Power: Presidential Marriages that Shaped Our History by Kati Marton

 The Quilters group from Gethsemane Lutheran Church recently began a special project inspired by a request from their next door neighbor and partner Augustana Chapel View Nursing Home.

 When a death occurs at the nursing home, the body must leave the building through the main front door whatever the hour of day.
 The church was asked if a quilt or coverlet could be designed to place over the body before it is moved through the halls and past the friends of the deceased.

 The women immediately went to work collecting white, cream, soft gold and silver prints to create a quilt top of approximately 48" by 80".